 The East West Railway Company was set up in 2018 to take a fresh look at the project

-We’ve since been looking at ways to deliver East West Rail with minimal disruption to local communities, while making sure the services are reliable from the start and giving the best value to the taxpayer.
+We’ve since been looking at ways to deliver the East West Rail project with minimal disruption to local communities, while making sure the services are reliable from the start and giving the best value to the taxpayer.

 To achieve this, we will be introducing services in three connection stages.
 Learn more about them on our Connection Stages page, or watch our helpful video.Watch